-The following template is in two parts.
-Part A identifies the elements which should be included in the program proposal submitted for System Coordination Review (there are separate templates for Bachelor's programs and for Master's and Doctoral Degree programs) and Part B itemizes the additional information needed for a quality assurance review by Council.
+The submission template includes two parts:

+- Part A identifies the elements which should be included in the program proposal submitted for System Coordination Review (there are separate templates for Bachelor's programs and for Master's and Doctoral Degree programs).
+Part A template can be accessed through the Ministry's PAPRS system or by contacting Paul Gaudette, Director of the Program Design and System Innovation branch of Alberta Advanced Education, by e-mail at paul.gaudette@gov.ab.ca. - Part B itemizes the additional information needed for a quality assurance review by Council.
+It can be accessed through the Ministry's PAPRS system or by downloading from the CAQC website at Proposal Template: New Degree Programs and Specializations (Part B: Campus Alberta Quality Council review).

 It is not necessary to upload Part B when submitting the proposal for system coordination review.